-The 85-plus population is growing especially rapidly.
-This "very-old" population is expected to increase fivefold by the middle of the next century.
+-The 85-plus population is growing especially rapidly.
+This "very old" population is expected to be seven times as large by the middle of the next century.

 -The elderly population is growing older.
 In 1980, 39 percent of the elderly population was age 75 and older.
 By the year 2000, half of the elderly population is projected to be 75-plus.